flhps/crset-check/README.md

-# bfc-status-check
+# CRSet Checker

-A library that verifies W3C Verifiable Credentials' revocation status using EIP-4844 blob-based status list on Ethereum blockchain.
+A library that verifies W3C Verifiable Credentials' revocation status using CRSet, an EIP-4844 blob-based status list on the Ethereum blockchain.

 ## Overview

-Verifiers already have tools to validate the format and signatures of VCs, but the revocation status requires a separate check.
-This library provides a standalone method to determine whether a VC has been revoked by querying blockchain data (specifically Ethereum).
+Verifiers already have good libraries available to validate the format and signatures of VCs, which do not interfere with the VC's status.
+This library provides a standalone method to determine whether a VC has been revoked through the CRSet mechanism.

-Padded Bloom Filter Cascade (BFC) is a data structure that allows for efficient, scalable, and privacy-preserving revocation status checks.
-The BFC is stored on the Ethereum blockchain via blobs and can be queried to determine the revocation status of a VC.
 For more details, refer to the [links and references](#links-and-references) section.

 ## Usage